TheCase/hello-web/README.md

 this is a readme.
-It is a hook trigger.
+This is a hook trigger.

 ```
 kubectl apply -f hello-web.yaml